DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 1  Lexer.md

 That one argument will be considered as a filename (optionally IN THE CURRENT PATH?).

 - Your main **
-  must** then use File.ReadAllLines to read all of the lines from the file denoted by filename.
+  must** then use File.ReadAllLines to read all the lines from the file denoted by filename.
 Your main **must** instantiate one instance of your Lexer class (to be defined below).
 - You **must** parse
   all lines using the lex method of the Lexer class.